 Admission decisions will be communicated via e-mail by early April.

-Applicants are strongly encouraged to pursue other additional scholarship opportunities and offerings through their employer, university, funding organization, their home country’s ministry of cultural affairs, education or health, and/or local foundations or groups.
+Applicants that do not meet the above criteria are strongly encouraged to pursue scholarship opportunities and offerings through their employer, university, funding organization, their home country’s ministry of cultural affairs, education or health, and/or local foundations or groups.
 Accepted students must seek and secure any financial assistance needed prior to their arrival.
 For non-US citizens, documentation of sufficient funding is required for a visa.

 All students must arrange their own housing.
 For the ninth year in a row, GHDI has reserved rooms at the Massachusetts College of Art and Design (MassArt), located two blocks from the Harvard School of Public Health.
 The cost of this reserved housing is $70 per person per night or $420 per person per week (or any 7 consecutive days).
 There is also a one-time $25 fee for lien rental including a fitted and top sheet, pillow and pillow case, light summer blanket, two towels and a face cloth.